sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

 - What could be use cases where you will have to do “cf restage” (as opposed to “cf restart”)?
+- (Related question to the above) What are the differences among 3 different ways of deploying the application on PCF - "pushing", "restaging", and "restart"?
 - Try to use “create-app-manifest” command to capture the metadata of your running app into a file and try to use that file to deploy the application